-The Impact of product titles on your Shopping Campaigns
+Product titles directly impact your Shopping Campaigns

 Furthermore, the Feed Marketing Report 2022, finds that titles are the #1 focus when optimizing data feeds.
-That’s because online retailers realize that an enriched, optimized title is an important factor in determining the success of a Google Shopping ad
+That’s because online retailers realize that an enriched, optimized title is an important factor in determining the success of a Google Shopping ad.

 Search Engine Land case study

-A couple of years ago, Search Engine Land presented a case study that showed just how important it is to optimize your titles.
+Search Engine Land presented a case study that showed just how important it is to optimize your titles.
 There were 3 groups of products - one control group with original titles, and 2 groups with enriched titles that included category information, additional attributes, and finally, search terms.

 The result?